lingjin0725/Python/README.md

-## Financial Analysis of College Degrees Using Python
+## College ROI Analysis Using Python & Data Structures

 ### 1. Overview of the Data
 The dataset, Degrees That Pay Back, contains financial metrics for various undergraduate degrees.
 Key attributes include Undergraduate Major, Starting Median Salary, Mid-Career Median Salary, and additional percentile data for salaries at different career stages (e.g., 10th, 25th, 75th, 90th).
 The analysis focuses on the Mid-Career Median Salary, which provides a measure of financial outcomes for professionals in their mid-career.